 - Combined as part of a body lift procedure such as a tummy tuck.

-Dr. Amy Ortega performs the thigh lift in Melbourne, Florida.
-With 20 years of experience, Dr. Ortega can help patients achieve more youthful legs by reducing the excess skin along the inner or outer thighs.
+Dr. Amy Simon performs the thigh lift in Melbourne, Florida.
+With 20 years of experience, Dr. Simon can help patients achieve more youthful legs by reducing the excess skin along the inner or outer thighs.
 Her innovative surgical techniques will restore tissue elasticity for a more sculpted figure.

 The Thigh Lift Consultation

-Anyone interested in the thigh lift procedure should first schedule a consultation with Dr. Ortega.
-During the appointment, Dr. Ortega will explain the procedure in detail, along with the recovery and potential risks.
+Anyone interested in the thigh lift procedure should first schedule a consultation with Dr. Simon.
+During the appointment, Dr. Simon will explain the procedure in detail, along with the recovery and potential risks.
 You will have an opportunity to review the reasons for wanting a thigh lift, your expectations for the surgery, and the desired results.
-To determine if the thigh lift is right for you, Dr. Ortega will also review your medical history, previous treatments, and potential allergic risks.
+To determine if the thigh lift is right for you, Dr. Simon will also review your medical history, previous treatments, and potential allergic risks.

 Come to the consultation ready to discuss: